Primary Care Antimicrobial Guidelines

 The leaflet is available in different languages from the TARGET website.

-FOR CARE HOME STAFF: Form to complete and fax to GP if an older resident has a suspected urinary tract infection:
+FOR CARE HOME STAFF: Form (currently under review) to be completed and send to GP if an older resident has a suspected urinary tract infection:

 For hospital patients and visitors